"I feel like I've fought so hard to try to get people to understand me, or know who I am, or see me for me. And people just don't want to sometimes."

 The facts tell a different story.
 Both women have publicly denied any feud.
 "It's all respect.
 It's all love.
 There is no drama personally," Hailey stated on Alex Cooper's Call Her Daddy podcast.
 Selena asked her fans to "be kind to everyone."

-"I don't think that this is about me, Hailey Bieber, and Selena Gomez," Hailey explained on The Circuit with Emily Chang.
+"I don't think that this is about me, Hailey Bieber, and Selena Gomez," she explained on The Circuit with Emily Chang.
 "It's about the vile, disgusting hatred that can come from completely made-up and twisted and perpetuated narratives.
 That can be really dangerous."

 The "Nepo Baby" Label